-Any day-to-day changes in diet which have not been gradually introduced are a common reason for tying up.
+Any day-to-day changes in diet which have not been gradually introduced are a common reason for tying-up.

 Irregular and stop-start work and exercise, particularly asking for maximum performance without the necessary preparation, will cause a horse to tie-up.

-Horses need to be warmed up before being asked for exertion, and allowed to cool down afterwards.
+Horses need to be warmed up before being asked for exertion and allowed to cool down afterwards.

 Why Horses Tie-Up

-The many reasons for tying-up or azoturia all have something in common.
+The many reasons for tying-up in horses or azoturia all have something in common.
 The normal homeostatic balance of the horse metabolic system is subjected to unexpected change.
 This may be a change of exercise or work routine, of temperature, of diet, of stress, or, in mares in heat, a hormonal change.
 The horse cellular system suddenly does not know what is going to happen next and so activates a simple protective measure – it conserves, or holds on to, electrolytes.

 Electrolytes are essential for the life of the cells, so this is an appropriate action for them.
 But transmission of electrolytes throughout the body of the horse is also essential for the neuronal control of the muscles and the digestive system.
 In tying-up, the cells have taken priority and the horse is in a poor state of improperly functioning muscles and digestion.

-A regular ten day course of Equiwinner at the start of the season will set the cellular balance of the horse correctly to be able to withstand the normal rigors of competitive work.
+A regular ten-day course of Equiwinner at the start of the season will set the cellular balance of the horse correctly to be able to withstand the normal rigors of competitive work.
 The Equiwinner patch is a unique patented smart cell signaling device which will unlock the normal transmission of electrolytes throughout the body of the horse.